ad-dycost/chemsctipts/README.md

 ```
 free_energy_liquid.py [-h] --job FILE [-c CHARGE] [-t TEMPERATURE [TEMPERATURE ...]] [-n NTHREADS]
 ```
-FILE - file name (without extension) with atomic coordinates (in XYZ format) and Hessian are taken from previous job on geometry optimization and Hessian calculation in ORCA
+--job - file name (without extension) with atomic coordinates (in XYZ format) and Hessian are taken from previous job on geometry optimization and Hessian calculation in ORCA
-CHARGE - charge of system, default 0
+-c - charge of system, default 0
-TEMPERATURE - temperarure(s) in Kelvin at which thermodynamic parameters will be calculated (separated by spaces), default 298
-NTHREADS - number of thread, default 1
+-t - temperarure(s) in Kelvin at which thermodynamic parameters will be calculated (separated by spaces), default 298 -n - number of thread, default 1

 The script contains variables that you can override according to your own settings:
 - WORK_DIR